 Your total award is the last column of your award information.
 It shows how much you have been awarded by each financial aid program.

 Some students will be selected for verification.
-If you have been selected, we will contact you through your Western email.
+If you have been selected, we will contact you through your WMU email.
 If selected, you will be required to submit additional documentation detailing household and other information.
 You need to turn in all requested documents as soon as possible to avoid any delay in processing your aid.
 Some financial aid awards are time sensitive and could be reduced or revoked if you do not complete the verification process.

 Satisfactory academic progress